CHH/CHH.github.io/_posts/2014-08-12-network-as-storage.markdown

 layout: post
 title: "The Network as Data Storage"
 date: "Di Aug 12 16:14:49 +0200 2014"
 excerpt: "Just like a file, a socket is an ordered stream of data.
 Do you know what’s also ordered?
 You’re right, a queue.
 So the network is essentially a queue.
 You know any of those fancy job processing systems, like Gearman or RabbitMQ?
 We can use the network to achieve some of their features, without any infrastructure."
+tags:
+    - Programming
 ---

 {% include posts/socket-book.html %}